Wendy Williams Slams Jussie Smollett After Charges Are Dropped: ‘He Will Be Judged For The Rest Of His Life’

 “Jussie will be judged for the rest of his life,” she told the studio audience.
 “I venture to say, even if he does get acting roles, they’re probably not going to be productions.
 They’re just going to throw him in stuff that he’ll be forced to take because he’ll need money.”

-Williams then went on to say that Jussie has definitely been the one who has benefitted from this highly-publicized lawsuit since everyone in the media is talking about him and keeping his name in the news.
-However, she does say that he should think about leaving his hit Fox show because of the media circus and mess that he has caused.
+Williams then went on to say that Jussie has definitely been the one who has benefited from this highly-publicized lawsuit, since everyone in the media is talking about him, keeping his name in the news.
+However, she does say that he should think about leaving his hit Fox show because of the media circus — and the mess — that he has caused.

 “If I were him I’d quit [Empire].
 Let him just walk away and not make the staff and crew and his fellow actors suffer, because everyone’s divided on the set.
 It makes for a nasty situation when a nasty situation is going on.”

-Williams is not the only one who has spoken her mind on the issue in the past two days.
+Williams is not the only one who has spoken her mind on the issue over the past two days.
 As The Inquisitr shared yesterday, Chicago Police Superintendent Eddie Johnson spoke out against Smollett, saying that he still believes that he is guilty of the crime that he was originally accused of.
-Chicago Mayor Rahm Emmanuel also called the prosecutor’s move a “whitewash of justice,” and said that he was blindsided by the news, especially since he didn’t even find out until the rest of the public did.
+Chicago Mayor Rahm Emmanuel also called the prosecutor’s move a “whitewash of justice,” and said that he was blindsided by the news — especially since he didn’t even find out about the dropped charges until the rest of the public did.

-Superintendent Johnson told reporters that if Jussie did indeed want to prove his innocence, he should have done it in court —in front of a judge and in the legal system.
+Superintendent Johnson told reporters that if Jussie did indeed want to prove his innocence, he should have done it in court —in front of a judge.